 We work with Paul Gregory, an organic farmer in Silverdale, to provide you with the freshest in-season produce available.
 Paul also picks up our food waste to use as compost on his farm.
 It is a wonderful circle and we are working together to offer you more all the time.

 Our house blend coffee comes from Personal Roast, right on the canal in Silverdale.
 Mike and Deborah are busy roasting organic, fair-trade beans to our specifications, and giving back to the community through donations of both time and money.

 Local Bees keep us in sweet honey!
 Bob Martello in Seabeck lovingly wrangles the bees to keep us in the sweet stuff for our breads, baking, coffee and more.

-We feature sodas from Humming Bird Hill, brewed in Silverdale by Mike & Dee Armstrong.
+We feature sodas from Humming Bird Hill, brewed in Silverdale.
 Their root beer is so good it sells out all the time!

 Our flour is Washington’s own Shepherd’s Grain, an alliance of family farms dedicated to practicing sustainable agriculture.
 Their farming practices have been certified ‘environmentally and socially responsible’ by Food Alliance.